devth/devth.github.com/_posts/2017-02-26-compiled-queries-in-scala.md

 a simulated database, then build a compiled version and look at some performance numbers.

-To be clear, this is our goal: **compile a data structure representing a query into native code to speed up a query loop**.
+This is our goal: **compile a data structure representing a query into native code to speed up a query loop**.
 We'll look at two specific code-generation tools to achieve our goal: ASM and Scala Quasiquotes.

 ASM has been used by Java developers for years for all sorts of codegen purposes.
 It's is very fast and has low-memory requirements, but it's also very